skellis46/finger-pointing-moon/case-for-support.md

 >Under the Research Methods heading you should also outline how any copyright or intellectual property issues relating to the project and the production of any outputs will be addressed.

 >convince decision makers that ‘this is the best solution’ and feel compelled to fund it – (approx >50% of content);

+>Creative output can be produced, or practice undertaken, as an integral part of a research process as defined above.
+The Council would expect, however, this practice to be accompanied by some form of documentation of the research process, as well as some form of textual analysis or explanation to support its position and as a record of your critical reflection.
+Equally, creativity or practice may involve no such process at all, in which case it would be ineligible for funding from the Arts and Humanities Research Council.(p.11)

 ### Research design